pammacdotnet/TypstPaper/paper.typ

 == Physics and Chemistry
 Scientific typesetting can be cumbersome, but packages like the aforementioned #package-link("Physica")#footnote[https://github.com/Leedehai/typst-physics] make it much more straightforward.
 Physica provides concise, compact and semantically meaningful commands for advanced mathematical notation, ranging from vector calculus to tensor and quantum-mechanical expressions.
 For vector calculus, `grad`, `curl` and `div` or `laplacian` can be used: $curl f$, $div arrow(v)$, $grad phi$, $laplacian u$.
 With specific commands for differentials and derivatives, first-order, mixed partials, and higher orders are automatically formatted.
 For instance, the code `$dd(x), dv(T, t), pdv(P, x), pdv(rho, y, 2)$` renders as: $ dd(x), dv(T, t), pdv(P, x), pdv(rho, y, 2). $
+// If quad is added in the preview, it must be added in the code.

 // #grid(
 //   columns: (3.5fr, 1fr),